 1935—The Labor Relations Act gives U.S. workers the right to organize.

-1923—Upton Sinclair is arrested in Los Angeles for reading the Bill of Rights to striking Wobblies.
+1923—Upton Sinclair is arrested for reading the Bill of Rights out loud.